Supporting your breastfeeding partner: why it’s important

-Your knowledge, enthusiasm and support can be crucial as your partner learns how to breastfeed.
-And if your partner is finding it hard to breastfeed, you can boost her confidence and help her overcome challenges.
-This can make it more likely that she’ll breastfeed for longer.
+And if your partner is finding it hard to breastfeed, you can boost your partner’s confidence and help with overcoming challenges.
+This can make it more likely that your partner will breastfeed for longer.

 What to do first: learn about breastfeeding

-One of the best things you can do is learn about why breastfeeding is important and how breastfeeding works.
+One of the best things you can do is learn about why breastmilk and breastfeeding is good and how to breastfeed.
+You could also go to face-to-face or online breastfeeding education classes together.
 This way, you’ll be able to help your partner remember breastfeeding information and manage breastfeeding issues.

 Here are key things to know about breastfeeding:

 - Breastmilk is a nutritious, natural food for your baby.
-Breastfeeding gives your baby protection against infection and disease, and reduces your partner’s risk of some diseases.
-It’s also free and convenient!
+Breastfeeding gives your baby protection against infection and disease.

-- Breastfeeding takes time to learn, and it isn’t always easy.
+- Breastfeeding takes time, practice and patience to learn.
 Getting attachment right and finding a good breastfeeding position are important.

 - not enough breastmilk supply

-If your partner is having trouble with breastfeeding, you and she can get support from your midwife, child and family health nurse or GP.
-These professionals can also help you find a lactation consultant.
+If your partner is having trouble with breastfeeding, you can encourage your partner to get support from a midwife, child and family health nurse or GP.
+These professionals can also help your partner find a lactation consultant.
+You could offer to go to appointments with your partner, if you can.

 - Carry your baby in a sling or baby carrier, or just hold your baby.
 Cuddling skin to skin can settle your baby and help you bond with your baby.